nathanshauer/phasefield-jr-py/README.md

 ### Installing Python, numpy, scipy and matplotlib

-To run the code, you need to have Python, numpy, scipy, and matplotlib installed on your system.
+To run the code, you need to have Python, numpy and matplotlib installed on your system.
+Scipy is also needed if using the examples that adopt sparse matrices (`example1.py` and `example2.py`).
 Follow these steps to install them:

 1. **Install Python**: If you don't have Python installed, download and install it from the [official website](https://www.python.org/downloads/).
 You can also download python using package manager in Linux or macports/homebrew in macOS. **The code was tested using Python 3.12**